trevino200/DevSecOps_Workshop/Labs/Lab2.md

 kubectl create namespace <NAMESPACE_NAME>
 ```

-Next, create a file, called app.yml.
+Next, create a file in the root of the directory, called app.yml.
 This is where we will define the configuration for our web application. <br>

 First, we will start with the deployment peice.
 Note the container name from the previous lab.
 Also note the container port: 8080.
 As mentioned in the lecture, labels are used for matching services to deployments.
 I recommend typing this all out so that you look closely at all resources.